The Ins and Outs of a Brute Force Attack

 Is a brute force attack illegal?

-In most cases, a brute force attack is used with intentions to steal user credentials – giving unauthorized access to bank accounts, subscriptions, sensitive files, and so on.
+In most cases, a brute force attack is used to steal user credentials – giving unauthorized access to bank accounts, subscriptions, sensitive files, and so on.
 That makes it illegal.

 Deep security system